-By the time ODC received its “incorporation” status in May 1982, they had moved “up” to sharing the main floor of a small house on Simcoe Street with two Doctors who occupied the south rooms.
-It was the friendship between the Oshawa Central Lions and the Oshawa Deaf Centre which made the present day location at 750 King Street East possible.
-Through various fundraising activities, this century old home was donated by the Lions in 1984.
-Through the ODC, services previously unavailable in the Durham Region became available, such as counseling, technical devices, job placement and the establishment of a summer camp in 1982 for Deaf and Hard of hearing children.
+By the time the ODC received its “incorporation” status in May 1982, they had moved “up” to share the main floor of a small house on Simcoe Street with two Doctors who occupied the south rooms.
+It was the friendship between the Oshawa Central Lions and the Oshawa Deaf Centre which made the location at 750 King Street East possible.
+Through various fundraising activities, this century-old home was donated by the Lions in 1984.
+Through the ODC, services previously unavailable in the Durham Region became available, such as counselling, technical devices, job placement and the establishment of a summer camp in 1982 for Deaf and Hard of hearing children.

-In April 1990, ODC wrote a proposal to ask for a grant to hire a Day Program Assistant for the Life Skills Program.
-It was approved by the Ministry of Community and Social services.
+Betty McPhee was the Executive Director from 1990 until 1993 and in April 1990, the ODC wrote a proposal to ask for a grant to hire a Day Program Assistant for the Life Skills Program.
+It was approved by the Ministry of Community and Social Services.